LearnTeachCode/intro-javascript-class/week-5/5-1-function-basics.md

 ## 5.1: Overview of functions: Defining them, running them, and using inputs

 Functions are one of the most fundamental concepts in programming, but full of nuances that can be challenging to wrap your head around!
 Let's take a look at some examples though.
-This guide will also serve as a reference for solving our [function practice challenges](https://github.com/LearnTeachCode/intro-javascript-class/blob/master/week-5/5-2-function-challenges.md).
+This guide will also serve as a reference for solving our [function practice challenges](https://github.com/LearnTeachCode/intro-javascript-class/blob/master/week-5/5-3-function-challenges.md).

 **Table of Contents:**
-  - 5.1.1: ...
+  - 5.1.1: Overview of functions
-  - 5.1.2: .....
+  - 5.1.2: Defining versus running functions
+  - 5.1.3: How to define a function
+  - 5.1.4: Running functions
+  - 5.1.5: Arguments versus parameters

 <hr/>

-## Overview of functions
+## 5.1.1: Overview of functions

 📺 **Video: Review of Function Basics (13 min): https://www.youtube.com/watch?v=GX5w-wTK-lU**